BatmansButler/GECO-Proposal/AlfredProposal.md

 ## Your Proposal
 ### Project description
-We began exploring these ideas at ETHDenver 2020 and continued our work through the MetaCartel Dragon Quest, securing bounties from Kyber and Gnosis along the way.

-We've developed a minimalistic protocol for digital wallet recovery that can increase the likelihood a digital wallet holder will be able to recover their assets in the event they lose access to their primary wallet by forcing them to prove their ability to access their primary wallet at regular intervals.
+We're applying for grants to support the ongoing development of Alfred and cover an audit of the smart contracts.
+The plan is to share an unaudited beta by the end of the summer and provide a full release the following quarter.
+[Project Plan](project-plan.md)

-Alfred is a proof-of-concept we've developed for using this protocol.
-Our goals are to promote adoption of this protocol and develop services that leverage the protocol to accommodate the needs of individuals and organizations maintaining custody of cryptocurrency and digital assets for various purposes.
+Our goals are to raise awareness of the issues around the self-custody of digital assets when using decentralized technologies and develop services that leverage Alfred to accommodate the needs of individuals and organizations maintaining custody of cryptocurrency and digital assets for various purposes.
 Some of these services may include:

 - Helping individuals and organizations prevent the loss of digital wallets
 - Helping individuals and organizations prepare for the death or incapacitation of loved ones or colleagues.